Dealing with debts and debt collectors is more common than you think – especially in these strange times.

 Why is Max Recovery Limited contacting me?

 It can be confusing to get a letter from an unknown company, and it’s never nice to have this letter demanding money from you.
-So why are Max Recovery Debt Collectors getting in touch?
+So why are the debt collectors Max Recovery Limited getting in touch?
 Well, this could be for several reasons.

 So what does this mean?